juliesymons/juliesymons/GettingStarted.md

 It can be also found [here](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/cogio/BackgroundSubtraction.scala) and at this location in your IDE:
 `./cct-tutorial/src/scala/tutorial/cogio/BackgroundSubtraction.scala`

 The input is an mpeg movie file.
 The `ColorMovie` API from cct-io opens the file, creates a sensor, and feeds one frame into the sensor for each step of the compute graph.
-The `movie' field is `ColorField` of 270 rows by 480 columns with 3 pixels for the color.
+The `movie` field is `ColorField` of 2 dimensions, 270 rows by 480 columns with 3 pixels for the color.
 It is converted to a `VectorField` of the same shape.
 Most operations work on vector fields, not color fields.

-A `background` `VectorField` is created using the same shape, dimenstions, and order as the `movieVector`, 270x480x3.
+The `VectorField` named `background`is created using the same shape, dimensions, and order as the `movieVector`, 270x480x3.
 The background is learned over time from the frames of the courtyard movie with the use of the feedback operator, `<==`.
 It takes about 1000 frames to stabilize.
 The background pixels at each position outweigh any temporary movement in the foreground.
-This calculation involves 2 constant multiplications and 1 addition.
+This calculation involves two constant multiplications and one addition at each point.

 The value `backgroundColor` isn't used.
 It is here to demonstrate how to convert from `VectorField` to `ColorField`.

 Then finally we can calculate the `suspicious` activity, which is any activity that isn't part of the background.
-This operation subtracts the movieVector from the background.
-Takes the absolute value.
-Then `reduceSum` sums of the values at each point over the 3 color planes.
+The calculation  is to subtract the movieVector from the background, take the absolute value, then apply `reduceSum` to sum of the values at each point over the 3 color planes.
 If there is minimal difference, the point stays black.
 If there is a difference, the point shows white.
-After the background gets learned, we can distiguish the people moving around the courtyard, even the fluttering of the leaves, from the background.
+After the background gets learned, the application identifies the people moving around the courtyard, even the fluttering of the leaves, from the background.

 The last 3 lines use the `probe` API of the visual debugger.
 This is used to enable probing of these fields in the debugger.